-PA0NHC- dipole antenna for 80 to 20 mtrs,

 If there is not

 enough room to stretch a 40m long wire.

 Still use a 40mtrs long dipole.
 Bend both ends of the radiating part of the antenna at an angle of 90 degr.
 The antenna becomes (seen on top) Z-shaped.
 It still matches at 80mtrs.
 As the biggest part of the RF-current is running from the center of the antenna, this trick it has little negative effect on the antenna efficiency.

 Just install the max length you can.
-But keep the radiating part of the antenna symmetrical.
+But keep the two radiating center parts of the antenna symmetrical in length.

-In other words: keep equal length of both dipole halves.
+In other words: keep equal length for both dipole halves.
 The antenna will work less good on lower frequencies, but will still work and will be symmetrical, with all the positive effects.
 You have to use a tuner anyhow.
-And remember : high SWR on 80m does not cause much cable losses.
+And remember : high SWR on 80m / 60m / 40m does not cause much cable losses.

 Don't worry for not ideal SWR at 1.8 / 3.65 / 7.1 MHz..

-Use ONLY black cable ties of the best quality.
-Dont be stupid as i was experimenting with cheaper types.
+Use ONLY black cable ties of the best quality (Tywrap with metal tooth)..